uberVU/react-guide/props-vs-state.md

 ### Should this Component have _state_?

 _state_ is optional.
 Since _state_ increases complexity and reduces predictability, a Component without _state_ is preferable.
-Even though you clearly can't do without state in an interactive app, you should have as fewer _stateful_ Components as possible.
+Even though you clearly can't do without state in an interactive app, you should avoid having too many _Stateful Components._

 #### Component types